Fernandes587/XamarinFormsCalendar/README.md

 # XamarinFormsCalendar
-Xamarin Forms Calendar Code (Without Nuget Package)
+Xamarin Forms Calendar Code (Without Nuget Package), just code!

+Here is an example of how can you make a Calendar in Xamarin Forms using only code, without plugins

-*Change XXXX to the name of your project*
+-Change XXXX to the name of your project-